FelixBaensch/MORTAR/CONTRIBUTING.md

 - Steps to reproduce the problem
 - Expected and actual behavior
 - Your operating system and MORTAR version
-- The MORTAR log file (within the application, there is a "Log file" button in the "About" view that opens the log file directory)
+- The MORTAR log file (within the application, there is a `Log file` button in the `About` view that opens the log file directory)
 - Any relevant screenshots
 <!-- To do: adjust this according to issue templates that will be implemented in the future -->